 P2342L35-36

 This initial Fine Timing Measurement frame shall include the Fine Timing Measurement Parameters element.
-The value of the Status Indication field indicates the outcome of the request.
+The value of the Status Indication subfield indicates the outcome of the request.

 P2342L44-52

-In the case of requests for 160 MHz bandwidth, the initiating STA shall indicate in the Format And Bandwidth field whether it uses a single or two separate RF LOs.
-In the cases when the responding STA indicates use of 160 MHz bandwidth, the responding STA shall indicate in the Format And Bandwidth field whether it uses a single or two separate RF LOs.
+In the case of requests for 160 MHz bandwidth, the initiating STA shall indicate in the Format And Bandwidth subfield whether it uses a single or two separate RF LOs.
+In the cases when the responding STA indicates use of 160 MHz bandwidth, the responding STA shall indicate in the Format And Bandwidth subfield whether it uses a single or two separate RF LOs.

-The initiating STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports(#1015).
+The initiating STA shall indicate, in the Format and Bandwidth subfield, a format and bandwidth that it supports(#1015).

 P2342L54-65

-If the request was successful — (#1015)The responding STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports.
-The responding STA should indicate the same format and bandwidth in the Format and Bandwidth field as that requested by the initiating STA, if the responding STA supports this.
+If the request was successful — (#1015)The responding STA shall indicate, in the Format and Bandwidth subfield, a format and bandwidth that it supports.
+The responding STA should indicate the same format and bandwidth in the Format and Bandwidth subfield as that requested by the initiating STA, if the responding STA supports this.
 The responding STA shall not indicate a bandwidth wider than requested.
 The responding STA shall not indicate a VHT format if DMG, HT-mixed or non-HT format was requested. (#1015)The responding STA shall not indicate an HT format if DMG or non-HT format was requested.
 The responding STA shall not indicate a DMG format if VHT, HT-mixed or non-HT format was requested.

 P2343

-— An initiating STA performing an FTM(#1022) procedure with a responding STA that is an AP shall support non-ASAP operation. — A responding STA that is an AP shall support and select non-ASAP operation when so requested by an initiating STA. — An initiating STA performing an FTM(#1022) procedure with a responding STA that is not an AP shall support ASAP operation. — A responding STA that is not an AP shall support and select ASAP operation when so requested by an initiating STA. — If the responding STA is ASAP capable, the responding STA’s selection of ASAP should be the same as that requested by the initiating STA. — The responding STA’s selection of the Min Delta FTM field value shall be greater than or equal to the value requested by the initiating STA. — The responding STA’s selection of the Number of Bursts Exponent field value shall be 0 if the initiating STA requested it to be 0. — The responding STA’s selection of the Burst Duration field value should be less than or equal to the one requested by the initiating STA if the requested (#1426)FTMs Per Burst field value is set to a value indicating no preference, subject the recommendations below and the responding STA’s policy on the maximum and minimum Burst Duration field values. — If the Number of Bursts Exponent field is set to 0 and the ASAP field is set to 1, the Burst Duration field value should be set to indicate the value BD1, defined as follows:
+— An initiating STA performing an FTM(#1022) procedure with a responding STA that is an AP shall support non-ASAP operation. — A responding STA that is an AP shall support and select non-ASAP operation when so requested by an initiating STA. — An initiating STA performing an FTM(#1022) procedure with a responding STA that is not an AP shall support ASAP operation. — A responding STA that is not an AP shall support and select ASAP operation when so requested by an initiating STA. — If the responding STA is ASAP capable, the responding STA’s selection of ASAP should be the same as that requested by the initiating STA. — The responding STA’s selection of the Min Delta FTM field value shall be greater than or equal to the value requested by the initiating STA. — The responding STA’s selection of the Number of Bursts Exponent subfield value shall be 0 if the initiating STA requested it to be 0. — The responding STA’s selection of the Burst Duration subfield value should be less than or equal to the one requested by the initiating STA if the requested (#1426)FTMs Per Burst subfield value is set to a value indicating no preference, subject the recommendations below and the responding STA’s policy on the maximum and minimum Burst Duration subfield values. — If the Number of Bursts Exponent subfield is set to 0 and the ASAP subfield is set to 1, the Burst Duration subfield value should be set to indicate the value BD1, defined as follows:

 BD1 = NFTMPB K + 1)) – 1) TMDFTM + TFTM + aSIFSTime + Tack